dtskah/QA-Portofolio/README.md

 # 🌟 Tri Septa Kurnia - QA Manual Portfolio

 Welcome to my professional portfolio as a **Manual Quality Assurance (QA) Tester**.
-This repository showcases my experience, testing approach, and portfolio document in PDF format.
+This repository showcases my experience, testing, and portfolio document in PDF format.

 ---